lukereimer/hello-pod/README.md

 #### README

 This repo is a simple helm chart to deploy a hello world type app on to minikube with a deployment, a service and a local ingress.
+The actual deployed container is [this one.](https://hub.docker.com/r/nginxdemos/hello)

 #### Local Deployment